verfasor/X230-Hackintosh/README.md

 ## #README

 - Proceed with caution.
-- Kindly delete the RtWlanU & RtWlanU1827 kexts from **kexts/Other** folder.
 - N/A for Opencore bootloader.
 Go ahead though, if you know what you're doing.
 - EFI-swap recommended.
 I haven't tested these settings against the latest version of Clover.